Service & Prayer Times

 The Tuesday Eucharist has a core community, drawn from the two Anglican/Episcopal churches in Rome and our friends from other denominations.
 We are also joined, each week, by pilgrims and tourists from around the world.
 This is a wonderful occasion allowing us to meet and pray with a huge variety of people.

-Every Eucharist is followed by lunch in the salone: we have gathered around the Lord's Table, and then we gather around a common table of friendship.
+Every Eucharist is followed by lunch in the salone.
+We have gathered around the Lord's Table, and then we gather around a common table of friendship.
 This is just part of the important ministry of hospitality which the Centre undertakes in Rome.
 By welcoming people of other denominations socially and inviting their participation in Anglican worship, bonds of affection are developed.